Welcome to the Rudloe and environs website.

 Contact rudloescene through the 'Contact' page.

 The ubiquitous Covid-19 notice in the dark interior of a Leafy Lane bus shelter.
-As with many walks, we start this one in Leafy Lane Wood as it's such a wondrous place (don't take my word for it - read Bruce Armstrong's description here The wonders of Leafy Lane Wood where he says, inter alia, "The whole place was magical to me").
+As with many walks, we start this one (on 24th May 2020) in Leafy Lane Wood as it's such a wondrous place (don't take my word for it - read Bruce Armstrong's description here The wonders of Leafy Lane Wood where he says, inter alia, "The whole place was magical to me").
 While much of Bruce's wood was removed to enable the building of the RAF officers 'quarters', Park Avenue, what remains now is equally magical for the people of Rudloe.
 Yet ... yet, there are those within the Leafy Lane Playing Field (LLPF) organisation (and apostles also apparently), who are not Rudloeites and do not have the best interests of the people of Rudloe at heart, who would have denied access to this most precious piece of local woodland - see the following notice (photo of) from LLPF which states 'Due to Covid-19 Restrictions Leafy Lane Playing Fields is closed' (we'll forget the English for the moment).
 If ... if LLPF had been successful in denying access to the wood firstly through its representation to Wiltshire Council on locals' bid to have the wood declared an 'asset of community value' (the LLPF representation on this was a most obnoxious tirade of abuse - see the pdf file 'Representations from Leafy Lane Playing ...' at the foot of the 26th July 2015 article here 26th July 2015 article) and if LLPF had been successful in opposing the long campaign by locals to have the footpaths through the wood declared public rights of way, then not only would the playing fields be closed but the woodland also would have been closed, thus denying locals access to their only green space (having said that, it was always 'their' position, given voice in their representations, that local people should not have access to the woodland).

 I shouldn't, but I will, fall back to the vernacular here ...
 'Who the hell do these people think they are?'.
 Box (where the principals in this matter reside) has its 'Rec', Corsham has its 'Rec' and Park, even Box Hill and Hudswell have their 'Commons', yet these people by dint of 'ownership' would deny (and would have denied in the case of the woodland) access to local playing fields (which 'ownership' was enabled, in part, through a £75,000 grant of ratepayers' money from the old North Wilts District Council).
 The latest (25th May) is that, apparently, the 'lords of the manor' (LLPF) have decided that the playing fields can now be opened to people behaving responsibly ...